pandeytapan/code.kata.python/fluent/chap04/chapter05.md

 ```

 This is keyword argument i.e. it has a name and a default value that is passed in case we do not supply it.
-When an argument is passed to a function such that the argument hasa name and a default value it is called as keyword argument.
+**When an argument is passed to a function such that the argument has a name and a default value it is called as keyword argument.**
+In this sense all the positional arguments are also keyword or names argument when they are passed with a name and a value.
 The order of the keyword arguments doesn't matter if we are passing them with name.
 In the below seection we've a function `counter` that takes 4 arguments, out of which last two are provided as keyword arguments `delta` and `separator`.

 ```pycon